How Workflow Engines Should Talk to Resource Managers: A Proposal for a Common Workflow Scheduling Interface: Discussion

 \subsection{Limitations}

 One limitation is the additional consumed resources because the scheduler runs as an individual pod, requesting CPU and memory.
 In our experiments, we did not lose any computing resources because the scheduler ran on a node not used for task execution to avoid interference.
 Accordingly, we had the same memory and CPU available for all strategies.
 However, management logic often runs on compute nodes.
-But the resources used for the scheduler can be neglected the larger the cluster is.
+But the resources used for the scheduler become negligible as the cluster size increases.

 The scheduling strategies used in our prototype are very rudimentary.
 Prioritization and the node assignment work independently.
 As we used a homogeneous cluster, this is not an issue.
 However, for heterogeneous clusters, prioritization and node assignment should go hand in hand.
 The necessary information is already available through our API.